Writing and Journalism

 Joy Carter, comedian, speaker, advocate (Woman Alive, October 2024).
 Read article.

-Lorraine Trevett, teacher and founder of The King’s School, (Woman Alive, September 2024).
+Lorraine Trevett, co-founder of The King’s School, (Woman Alive, September 2024).
 Read article.

-Sheyi Martins-Allen; on secondary infertility, and her miracle baby.
+Sheyi Martins-Allen; on her miracle baby.
 (Woman Alive, August 2024).
 Read article.

-Gina Cavallo, advocate and author of A Survivor’s Secrets (Tyndale), (Woman Alive, April 2024).
+Gina Cavallo, author of A Survivor’s Secrets (Tyndale), (Woman Alive, April 2024).
 Read article.

 Lucy West, author of The Wait (Hodder & Stoughton), (Woman Alive, March 2024).
 Read article.

-Thea Muir, founder of I Am So Many Things and co-founder of Bread, (Woman Alive, March 2024).
+Thea Muir, founder of I Am So Many Things and Bread, (Woman Alive, March 2024).
 Read article.

 Dr. Rachel Atkinson, author of Image Bearers (Hodder & Stoughton), (Woman Alive, January 2024).
 Read article.